katoss/peer-production-in-citizen-science/participatorydesign.md

 ---

 <p class="message">
   These guidelines are based on my experiences implementing a peer production approach with the personal science community.
-They can be found in Appendix A.11.2 of my <a href="">thesis</a>, and are related to the discussion in Chapter 5.2.
+They are related to the discussion in Chapter 5.2 and can be found in Appendix A.11.2 of my <a href="">thesis</a>.
 </p>

 ### Process Recommendations for the Participatory Design of Peer Production Systems